weaveworks/weave-gitops-enterprise/docs/architecture/README.md

 More info about each of them could be found within their domain.
 See [domains view](#domains).

+### Scalability, High Availability and Disaster Recovery

+#### Weave Gitops Enterprise Management Console

+In terms of scalability Weave Gitops Enterprise Management Console presents the following features:

+- It is built in golang which makes each api server instance highly-scalable due to its concurrency model.
+- In terms of scalability models, Weave GitOps Enterprise management app could scale vertically to simplify operations, or it could also do it horizontally as:
+  - User sessions are self-contained in cookies that comes in each user request.
+  - We don't hold application state, but we serve it from Kubernetes.
+  - Our data layer is cache layer with read-only capabilities that lives alongside each of the server instances.
+- High Availability could be achieved by having multiple api server instanced behind a load balancer with sticky sessions enabled.
+- Disaster Recovery for the app, as the state is hold in kubernetes, follows the same approach as any other stateless application and to be determined by the DR strategy of the team running the platform running Weave Gitops Enterprise.

+#### Kubernetes Controllers

+About the kubernetes controllers the following statements are true:

+- They are built in golang which makes them instance highly-scalable due to its concurrency model.
+- Given the reconcile resources that usually require write operation or mutating state, they are generally vertically scalable except Flux that supports [horizontal scaling](https://fluxcd.io/flux/installation/configuration/sharding/)
+- These controllers are built in Go following Kubernetes industry-standard approach based on [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) and [controller runtime,](https://github.com/kubernetes-sigs/controller-runtime) so they could achieve HA via multiple instances with enabled [leader-election](https://pkg.go.dev/github.com/kubernetes-sigs/controller-runtime/pkg/leaderelection).
+- Disaster Recovery for controllers, as the state is hold in kubernetes, follows the same approach as any other stateless application and to be determined by the DR strategy of the team running the platform running Weave Gitops Enterprise.

 ## Weave GitOps Enterprise

 ### Views